0xMati/Tech-Blog/ADFS/Common/ADFS Migrate from WID to SQL.md

-title: "ADFS Migrate from WID to SQL: Simple Ordered Runbook (Rolling, Low Downtime)" 🗓️ Published: 2025-09-09
+# ADFS Migrate from WID to SQL
+🗓️ Published: 2025-09-09

 > **Goal**: Move an AD FS farm from **WID** to **SQL Server** with minimal downtime, one node at a time.